A guide to the most interesting Spanish food facts you probably didn’t know.

 1. Spanish people eat churros for breakfast

-A typical breakfast in Spain, especially on cold winter days is churros con chocolate.
+Typical Spanish breakfast foods, especially on cold winter days is churros con chocolate.
 Most Spaniards enjoy dipping homemade churros in tasty and thick hot chocolate.

-However, as the churro recipe is quite complex, the vast majority of locals just eat them on the weekend or at a restaurant.
+However, as the churros recipe is quite complex, the vast majority of locals just eat them on the weekend or at a restaurant.

-2. 13% of the world’s vineyard is grown in Spain
+2. 13% of the world’s vineyards are grown in Spain

 One of the most interesting Spanish food facts is Spain’s wine industry which plays a fundamental role in the country’s economy.

-Although Spain is not one of the biggest countries in the world, its weather makes it ideal for grapes cultivation and harvest.
+Although Spain is not one of the biggest countries in the world, its weather makes it ideal for grape cultivation and harvest.

-As a result, 13% of the world’s vineyard grows in Spain and this country is also among the ten largest producers and consumers of wine in the world.
+As a result, 13% of the world’s vineyards grow in Spain, and this country is also among the ten largest producers and consumers of wine in the world.

 3. Spanish omelette is known as tortilla de patatas